trevordevore/levurehelper-dataview_tree/README.md

 ### NumberOfRows() and CacheKeyForRow()
 You do not need to worry about defining `NumberOfRows()` or `CacheKeyForRow()`.
 Both of these functions are defined in the DataView Tree behavior.
 The behavior returns the node `id` property in the `CacheKeyForRow()` function.

+## Adding tree lines to your row template

+The `pNodeA` parameter that is passed to `DataForNode` contains a `tree line styles` key.
+This is a comma-delimited list of styles that should be displayed at each level present in the row.
+For example, a row that displays a level 4 node would have four items in the list.
+Items can be one of the following values:

+- empty: do not display any line at that level.
+- `relative`: The node at this level has children that appear after this row.
+Display a vertical line at that level.
+- `child`: The node at this level is a child.
+Display a vertical line with a hash mark coming out of right.
+- `last child`: The node at this level is the last child.
+Display a vertical line that originates at the top of the rowl, is half the height of the row, and has a hash mark coming out of the right.
+- `children`: This level is a parent node with children.
+Display a vertical line that originates in the middle of the row and extends to the bottom of the row.

+The DataView Tree helper comes with an extension that will draw the appropriate lines using this list.
+The widget id is `community.livecode.trevordevore.treelines` and is automatically loaded along with the rest of the helper files.

+To use the widget to display tree lines in your tree perform the following steps:

+1. Add the widget to your row template(s). `create widget "TreeLines" as "community.livecode.trevordevore.treelines"`.
+Layer it behind everything except for the "Background" graphic.
+Set the coordinates to the topleft of the row template group.
+The width and height do not matter at this point.
+2. Configure the `lineColor`, `lineInset` and `lineSpacing` properties of the widget.
+You can set the `lineStyles` of the widget to a list of values to see what each style looks like For example, `relative,relative,empty,child,last child,children`.
+3. In the `FillInData` handler of your row template set the `lineStyles` property: `set the lineStyles of widget "TreeLines" of me to pDataA["tree line styles"]`.
+Important: Make sure that you copy the `tree line styles` key from `pNodeA` to `rDataA` in the `DataForNode` handler.
+4. In the `LayoutControl` message set the width and height to fill the entire row control.

 ## Accessing node and row properties in the tree